All Episodes

 Let me go to an area that I think is key.

-And and you talked about this in recent interviews, and that is we don't need a Department of Education.
+And you talked about this in recent interviews, and that is we don't need a Department of Education.

 Okay.

-And what some people are trying to do is stoke fears that, oh my gosh, my kids not gonna get the money for education, or grandma's Social Security and Medicare.
+And what some people are trying to do is stoke fears that, oh my gosh, my kid's not going to get the money for education.

 This was a big promise of yours on the campaign trail.

-But it's not gonna be touched.
+But it's not going to be touched.

 School.

-We're less.
+We're last.

 So they have a list of 40 countries.

-We're number 40, usually we're 38, 30, and then the last time we were number 40.
+Usually we're 38, 30, and then the last time we were number 40.

 So it doesn't work.

-I'll tell you what we're number one in cost per pupil.
+I'll tell you what we're number one in, cost per pupil.

 We spend more money than any other country by far.

-It's not even plus per pupil.
+It's not even close per pupil.

 Okay.